• Skip to primary navigation

 A glass bowl with chocolate batter and a spatula.

 Step 1: (Picture 1 above).
 In a large bowl, whisk to combine the dry ingredients.
-In a small bowl, toss the raspberries with a tablespoon of flour.

 A muffin pan with chocolate raspberry muffin batter in some of the muffin cavities.